Child Protection & Outreach Policy

 3.1 General Purpose and Program Objective

 The Bishop of Providence is strongly committed to the prevention of child abuse and to identifying and reporting abuse promptly when it has occurred.
 Through the Office of Education and Compliance a program of education and training specifically focused on the prevention, recognition, and reporting of child abuse was initiated in 1993.
 Since this time, many diocesan personnel having regular contact with children have attended training seminars and workshops relating to the awareness and reporting of child abuse.
 The current educational program policy represents a continuation of this commitment while providing a more comprehensive and systematic approach to diocesan-wide education and training in the prevention, recognition, and reporting of child abuse.
-It mandates the participation of all diocesan personnel and volunteers who have regular contact with children in a program of child abuse prevention and reporting on an annual basis.
+It mandates the participation of all diocesan personnel and volunteers who have regular contact with children in a program of child abuse prevention and reporting.
+A renewal of this program should occur every three years.
 It includes specialized educational initiatives focusing on the awareness of safety issues designed for all children attending diocesan schools and those who participate in other diocesan youth programs or activities.
 In addition, all parents of children in diocesan schools, youth programs, or other youth activities will be encouraged to participate in a parent education workshop to increase child abuse awareness and prevention.

 3.2 Participation of Diocesan Personnel